 We felt these attacks on her and our parenting deeply.
 But as a mother, I had no time to lick my wounds.
 I had to fight for her.
 I needed to know her rights like the back of my hand so I could be the ally she needed in her corner.

-Thankfully, the province of Ontario’s Human Rights Code, which specifies protections for trans and gender-diverse people, made her transition smoother.
+Thankfully, the province of Ontario’s Human Rights Code - will open in a new tab, which specifies protections for trans and gender-diverse people, made her transition smoother.
 With gender identity protections built in, we could use it to change her identification, demand the school create a safe environment for her and insist that medical professionals provide the support she would need.

 Knowing her rights made it much easier to stand tall in the face of discrimination in our personal lives.
 We were determined Alexis would grow up and live a great life, and I dared anyone to try and get in her way.
 Alexis was growing up in a time when a child could come out as trans and, in many cases, find acceptance.